Duy-Phuong/react-docs/react-maximilan.md

 ### 8. Component Update Lifecycle (for props Changes)

-rarely use react hook to update your state there is a more elegant way of updating your state or managing your component based on external properties
+rarely use react lifecycle hook to update your state there is a more elegant way of updating your state or managing your component based on external properties

 getSnapshotBeforeUpdate => Get snapshot of use state, restore the scrolling position before update happen